 I came across this problem on Apple’s discussion board (FCPX forum) and thought it was an interesting problem.
 It’s actually quite simple, but there is a catch if you don’t know what to look for.

-For this demonstration, I will be using a free sample (practice) green screen clip available from hollywoodcamerawork.com (Godiva Medium).
+For this demonstration, I will be using a free sample (practice) green screen clip available from hollywoodcamerawork.com.
+The download is in the Godiva Medium section about halfway down the page.
 Here’s a frame:

 This is a relatively awful green screen.
 The green isn’t “even”.
 It is very difficult to pull a decent key especially in the area of the sheer fabric.
 It is, however, a very good clip to learn how to key and if you successfully pull a good key, then you will have learned something useful!